 - Charitable contributions (limited to a percentage of your income)

-You may also be permitted to deduct expenses for special circumstances.
-It is important to know that you may be required to provide proof of each expense you claim on the Means Test.
-It is also important to understand that you may not be allowed to deduct all living expenses.
+You may also deduct expenses for special circumstances.
+However, note that you may need to provide proof of each expense you claim on the Means Test.
+In addition, not all living expenses may be deductible.

 - Housekeeping supplies

 - Out-of-pocket health care expenses